-Bug have been used to scare me, lol.
-Yes, my oldest daughter Catie loves bugs, she things they are cute and cuddly.
+Bugs, yuck!
+Honestly, they scare me, lol.
+My oldest daughter Catie loves bugs, she thinks they are cute and cuddly.
 Okay, maybe not that far, but she does understand that all bugs have a purpose.
 Rather than letting mom smash that spider, she will kindly take it outside, and tell me the reason for its existence.
 I honestly thought she would grow out of it.
 I was wrong she is 15 years old and still feels the same way about bugs.
 I recently showed Catie the Orkin Ecologist website, and she thought that was the coolest website ever.
 It made her happy to see that there are other people who care about bugs, or more importantly study them so we know what to expect from bugs.
 I originally asked Catie if she wanted to help me with a buggy project, but she insisted that I use her two younger sisters Vayda and Mattie.
 She wants them to learn more about bugs, and why they are important to us.
-In hopes they will stop picking on her about protecting everything from spiders to moths.
+In hopes, they will stop picking on her about protecting everything from spiders to moths.

 Before we could get started on the paper mache bee and spider we had to get everything ready.
 Mattie grabbed the bowl, Vayda got everything set up nice and neat, and both the girls began tearing the newspaper.